ShaozhuDianxia/ProgrammingAssignment2/README.md

 ### Introduction

+(In case someone looked at this file for the description of my function, this is the wrong please.
+Please see my cachematrix.R file for both my code and its description.)

 This second programming assignment will require you to write an R function that is able to cache potentially time-consuming computations.
 For example, taking the mean of a numeric vector is typically a fast